- Who is eligible for Medicaid in Wyoming?

 - Former Governor Mead regretted Wyoming’s failure to expand Medicaid

-- Republican lawmakers still strongly opposed to expansion
+- Republican lawmakers have long opposed Medicaid expansion

 - Wyoming enacted legislation in 2018 that allows the state to seek recovery of Medicaid-funded birth costs from fathers who aren’t part of the mother’s tax household.

-Wyoming is among only a dozen states where Medicaid still has not been expanded, and the state continues to refuse federal funding that would allow it to expand coverage to about 25,000 low-income residents (this had been pegged at about 19,000 people as of 2019, but the COVID pandemic has increased the number of people with low incomes).
+Wyoming is among only a dozen states where Medicaid still has not been expanded, and the state continues to refuse federal funding that would allow it to expand coverage to about 19,000 low-income residents.

 An estimated 7,000 of those individuals are in the coverage gap (i.e., they essentially have no access to coverage), despite federal rules that would allow them to have coverage if Wyoming were to accept federal funding to expand Medicaid.

 The majority of Wyoming residents support Medicaid expansion, and Democratic state lawmakers, along with former Governor, Matt Mead, (a Republican), have spent years pushing for Medicaid expansion.
-But Republican lawmakers, who hold an overwhelming majority in both legislative chambers, have steadfastly refused to expand Medicaid eligibility in Wyoming.
+But Republican lawmakers, who hold an overwhelming majority in both legislative chambers, have thus far refused to expand Medicaid eligibility in Wyoming.

-There were hopes that might change in 2020, but that did not come to pass.
-But as described below, Medicaid expansion legislation is again under consideration in Wyoming in 2021, for the seventh time in the last decade.
+There were hopes that might change in 2020, 2021, 2022, and again in 2023, but that did not come to pass.
+As described below, Medicaid expansion legislation was again under consideration in Wyoming in 2023, for the ninth time in the last decade.
+Wyoming House Revenue Committee Chair, Rep. Steve Harshman (R, Casper), now supports Medicaid expansion, after steadfastly rejecting it in prior years, and shepherded the bill through committee early in 2023.
+But the measure died soon thereafter, without ever getting a reading on the full House floor.

-As described below, Wyoming lawmakers have debated Medicaid expansion numerous times since the ACA was enacted.
-The most recent legislation, Senate File 154, was introduced in Wyoming’s Senate in March 2021.
+Senate File 154, was introduced in Wyoming’s Senate in March 2021.
 On March 8, the Senate Labor, Health, & Social Services Committee voted 3-2 to advance the bill (you can watch the committee discussion here).
+But the legislation did not advance after that.

 Legislative committee advanced Medicaid expansion legislation in advance of 2020 session, but legislature killed it